SFPC/sfpc.github.io/apr20bootcamponline.md

 - [Zach Lieberman](http://zach.li/), Visiting Teacher - is a new media artist, designer, computer programmer, and educator.

 ### How will the class be conducted?
-We will conduct the class online via Zoom between 1 - 3 pm EST On Tuesday's and Thursdays.
+We will conduct the class online via Zoom between 1 - 3 pm EST on Tuesday's and Thursdays.
 Teachers and TA's will be available at dedicated hours through the week for individual questions and discussion.

 In addition to online classes and one-on-ones, we will be using Slack for communication, GitHub for sharing course material, Google calendar to stay organized and Calend.ly to schedule one-on-ones.
 You do not need to create accounts on these services yet, we will send you information once you are accepted.
 Please be prepared to dedicate up to 5 hours of additional study and work time to the class outside of the two hours of class time each week.